 Final Thoughts on Senko Baits for Bass Fishing

-Whether you enjoy fishing with a Texas rig, a Carolina rig, or insist on Wacky rigging everything, the Senko is versatile enough to be a great bait option on all of those and more.
-While a Senko will shine during springtime fishing, it won’t let you down throughout the rest of the year either.
+Whether you enjoy fishing with a Texas rig or a Carolina rig or insist on Wacky rigging everything, the Senko is versatile enough to be a great bait option on all of those and more.
+While a Senko will shine during springtime fishing, it won’t let you down throughout the rest of the year, either.

 If you love deepwater fishing and like to target fish at or near the bottom, the natural jiggle and shake of a soft plastic Senko in the mud or among the rocks will definitely get noticed by big bass in the area.